 Capitalism vs. Socialism

-Socialism is commonly regarded as an economic system that seeks to achieve equality among members of society.
-Communism, on the other hand, is both an economic system that seeks equality among members of society and a political ideology that advocates a classless and stateless society and rejects religion.
+Socialism is commonly regarded as an economic system that seeks to achieve equality among members of a society.
+Communism on the other hand is both an economic system that seeks equality among members of society and a political ideology that advocates a classless and stateless society and rejects religion.
 It is regarded as a more extreme form of socialism.

 Socialism and communism both adhere to the principle that the resources of the economy should be collectively owned by the public and controlled by a central organization.
-They differ, however, in the management and control of the economy.
-In socialism, the people themselves decide through communes or popularly elected councils on how the economy should work.
+They differ however in the management and control of the economy.
+In socialism the people themselves decide through communes or popularly elected councils on how the economy should work.
 This makes socialism a liberal system because majority of the people have a say on how the economy should be run.
-Communism, on the other hand, controls its economy through a single authoritarian party.
-It is thus characterized as conservative because the economy functions based on the decisions of a few.
+Communism on the other hand controls its economy through a single authoritarian party.
+It is thus characterized as conservative because the economy functions are based on the decisions of a few.

-There are two kinds of properties in socialism: (1) personal property that an individual can own and enjoy; and (2) industrial property that is dedicated for the use of producing society’s goods.
-Individuals, for example, can keep their digital cameras but cannot retain a factory that produces digital cameras.
-While personal properties can be kept, socialists make sure, however, that no private property will be used as an instrument for oppression and exploitation.
-In comparison, communism treats all goods and services as public property to be used and enjoyed by the entire populace.
+There are two (2) kinds of properties in socialism: (1) personal property that an individual can own and enjoy and (2) industrial property that is dedicated for the use of producing society’s goods.
+Individuals for example can keep their digital cameras but cannot retain a factory that produces digital cameras.
+While personal properties can be kept, socialists make sure however that no private property will be used as an instrument for oppression and exploitation.
+In comparison communism treats all goods and services as public property to be used and enjoyed by the entire populace.

 Capitalism vs Socialism vs Communism

 Capitalism is based on private ownership of the means of production and on individual economic freedom.
 Most of the means of production such as factories and businesses are owned by private individuals and not by the government.
 Private owners make decisions about what and when to produce and how much products should cost.
 Other characteristics of capitalism include the following: